MrFrosty1234/Explorer2/README.md

     * Unnecessary 2.4 GHz Wi-Fi usage warning
     * REV Hub is running outdated firmware (older than version 1.8.2)
 * Adds support for Sony PS4 gamepad, and reworks how gamepads work on the Driver Station
     * Removes preference which sets gamepad type based on driver position.
-Replaced with menu which allows specifying type for gamepads with unknown VID and PID
+Replaced with menu which allows specifying type for gamepads with unknown VID and PID.PID
-	* Attempts to auto-detect gamepad type based on USB VID and PID
+	* Attempts to auto-detect gamepad type based on USB VID and PID.PID
-	* If gamepad VID and PID is not known, use type specified by user for that VID and PID
+	* If gamepad VID and PID.PID is not known, use type specified by user for that VID and PID.PID
-	* If gamepad VID and PID is not known AND the user has not specified a type for that VID and PID, an educated guess is made about how to map the gamepad
+	* If gamepad VID and PID.PID is not known AND the user has not specified a type for that VID and PID.PID, an educated guess is made about how to map the gamepad
 * Driver Station will now attempt to automatically recover from a gamepad disconnecting, and re-assign it to the position it was assigned to when it dropped
     * If only one gamepad is assigned and it drops: it can be recovered
-    * If two gamepads are assigned, and have **different** VID/PID signatures, and only one drops: it will be recovered
+    * If two gamepads are assigned, and have **different** VID/PID.PID signatures, and only one drops: it will be recovered
-    * If two gamepads are assigned, and have **different** VID/PID signatures, and BOTH drop: both will be recovered
+    * If two gamepads are assigned, and have **different** VID/PID.PID signatures, and BOTH drop: both will be recovered
-    * If two gamepads are assigned, and have **the same** VID/PID signatures, and only one drops: it will be recovered
+    * If two gamepads are assigned, and have **the same** VID/PID.PID signatures, and only one drops: it will be recovered
-    * If two gamepads are assigned, and have **the same** VID/PID signatures, and BOTH drop: **neither** will be recovered, because of the ambiguity of the gamepads when they re-appear on the USB bus.
+    * If two gamepads are assigned, and have **the same** VID/PID.PID signatures, and BOTH drop: **neither** will be recovered, because of the ambiguity of the gamepads when they re-appear on the USB bus.
-    * There is currently one known edge case: if there are **two** gamepads with **the same** VID/PID signature plugged in, **but only one is assigned**, and they BOTH drop, it's a 50-50 chance of which one will be chosen for automatic recovery to the assigned position: it is determined by whichever one is re-enumerated first by the USB bus controller.
+    * There is currently one known edge case: if there are **two** gamepads with **the same** VID/PID.PID signature plugged in, **but only one is assigned**, and they BOTH drop, it's a 50-50 chance of which one will be chosen for automatic recovery to the assigned position: it is determined by whichever one is re-enumerated first by the USB bus controller.
 * Adds landscape user interface to Driver Station
     * New feature: practice timer with audio cues
     * New feature (Control Hub only): wireless network connection strength indicator (0-5 bars)